Jump to main content

 2012

 Six years after the second generation of our maze robots, we developed and built a fleet of "TUC-Bots" for our popular lab course.
 This robot has a modular structure with two ATmega644P microprocessors and various sensors for odometry and obstacle avoidance.
-Details about the robots and the tasks to be performed in the lab course can be found in [Reference not found].
+Details about the robots and the tasks to be performed in the lab course can be found in this paper.

 2010